 It doesn’t always work this way, but a calendar will help you and your front office see instances where guests can be moved to optimize occupancy.

 Even better than a calendar is an interactive calendar.
 The Cloudbeds calendar allows you to modify and move reservations directly on the panel.
-Our feedback tells us this is one of the most popular property management system functions among our customers.
-Throw away those spreadsheets — we’ve got something way better for you.
+Our feedback tells us this is one of the most popular property management system functions.

 Housekeeping functionality will help keep properties of all sizes running smoothly.
-Your property management system should automate administrative tasks and create more efficient systems.
+Your hotel PMS should automate administrative tasks and create more efficient systems.
 A housekeeping report falls into this category.
 Your PMS provider should know which rooms need to be tidied up or completely cleaned for an arriving guest.

 The Cloudbeds PMS allows you to assign employees to clean certain rooms.
 You can print this report and give it to your housekeepers.
 Then, once they’ve finished, you can update room statuses which will make check-ins a breeze.